Larry Harlow (musician): Contributions

-The Latin Legends Band a.k.a.
-Latin Legends of FANIA
+The Latin Legends Band (a.k.a.
+Latin Legends of Fania)

-In 1994, at the suggestion of his manager at the time Chino Rodriguez; Larry Harlow teamed up with Ray Barreto, Adalberto Santiago, and cuatro guitar virtuoso Yomo Toro to found the Latin Legends Band, with the aim of both educating Latino and American youth about Latin music heritage and pioneering new ideas in the music, resulting in Larry Harlow's Latin Legends of Fania Band 2006.
-This was an idea from Ray Barretto and Larry Harlow and the Latin Legends band continues to work around the world.
-With this same purpose he collaborated with David Gonzalez in Sofrito!, a spicy stew of folk tales set to salsa, mambo, and jazz rhythms.
+In 1994, at the suggestion of his manager at the time Chino Rodriguez, Larry Harlow teamed up with Ray Barreto, Adalberto Santiago, and cuatro guitar virtuoso Yomo Toro to found the Latin Legends Band, with the aim of both educating Latino and American youth about Latin music heritage and pioneering new ideas in the music, resulting in Larry Harlow's Latin Legends Band 1998.
+This was from an idea by Barretto, and today Harlow and the Latin Legends of Fania band continue to work around the world.
+With this same purpose he collaborated with multi-disciplinary artist David Gonzalez in ¡Sofrito!, a spicy stew of folk tales set to salsa, mambo, and jazz rhythms.

-In 2005 he contributed to The Mars Volta's album Frances the Mute, on which he played a piano solo toward the end of "L'Via L'Viaquez."
+In 2005, Harlow contributed to The Mars Volta's album Frances the Mute, on which he played a piano solo toward the end of "L'Via L'Viaquez."
 He also played piano with the group in some live shows.

 Awards

 Larry Harlow was inducted into the International Latin Music Hall of Fame in 2000 and was presented with the Beny Moré Memorial Award by the same organization in 2002.
 In 2008, Larry Harlow was presented with the Latin Grammy Trustees Award.
 He also received the Legacy Award at the 2016 La Musa Awards.

-Larry Harlow held a BA in Music from Brooklyn College, City University of New York since 1963, and a master's degree in Philosophy from the New School of Social Research also in New York City.
+Larry Harlow held a BA in Music from Brooklyn College, City University of New York since 1963, and a master's degree in philosophy from the New School of Social Research also in New York City.

 Latter years and death

 Prior to his death, Harlow resided in New York with his wife, and regularly continued to lead and perform with Larry Harlow and the Fania Latin Legends.

-Harlow died in The Bronx on August 20, 2021, due to heart failure while hospitalized for a renal condition.
+Harlow died in the Bronx, New York on August 20, 2021, aged 82, due to heart failure while hospitalized for a renal condition.